-For those staying only short term, opening a local bank account may not be necessary, and if expats already bank with one of the main international firms, they can dodge a bullet.
-These expats can avoid the bureaucracy and queues at local Mexican branches.
-Their banks can be contacted before arriving in Mexico to make necessary arrangements and alert them of travel plans.
+For those staying only short term, opening a local bank account may not be necessary and, if expats already bank with one of the main international firms, they can dodge a bullet.
+These expats will therefore also be able to avoid the bureaucracy and queues at local Mexican branches.
+That said, their banks should be contacted before arriving in Mexico to make necessary arrangements and alert them of travel plans.

 To open a local bank account, new arrivals must usually visit a local branch office in person.
 Expats will likely need to present their visa, identification and proof of a Mexican address, along with an initial deposit.

 Expats can open a basic, checking or deposit account in Mexico.
-A basic account, or cuenta de nómina, is useful for those earning a wage, and they can be opened easily at any Mexican bank.
+A basic account, or cuenta de nómina, is useful for those earning a wage.
+They can be opened easily at any Mexican bank.
 Retail banks offer checking accounts which normally require a monthly deposit.
 Those needing an account for daily transactions will want a checking account that uses only MXN as levies from ATM withdrawal fees can add up if used frequently over an extended period.

 Often, bank accounts such as deposit accounts need a minimum balance, though the amount varies across banks.
 Specialised student accounts may also be available for those who are studying and have unique needs.

 Citizens of the US or Canada generally open an account using US dollars.
-Other nationalities cannot, although overseas accounts can be accessed via Mexican ATMs.
+Other nationalities cannot do this, however, although overseas accounts can be accessed via Mexican ATMs.
 Expats who are likely to make international transfers should look up the fees involved as exchange rates may not be in their favour.